mloubout/SC20Paper/response.md

 > For actual seismic [...] it helps a little.

 The industrial problem does indeed involve muliple parts, such as data acquisition, processing, and, most importantly, velocity model building.
 We do not claim to solve all these problems.
-However, we demonstrate that the combination of advanced technolgies such as DSLs and compilers is key to highly-efficient sesimic modeling and imaging at industrial scale.
+However, we demonstrate that the combination of advanced technolgies such as DSLs and compilers is key to highly-efficient sesimic modelling and imaging at industrial scale.
 We have added references and clarification in the introduction.

 > Dropping [...]
 3D elastic [...] might demonstrate the value of Devito better.